Our culture revolution. Part 16: Becoming a transparent agency

 In the same way we send a quarterly external NPS, we also have our internal sendout.
 This is structured in the same way, based around the question of:

 How likely would you be to recommend Reddico to a friend?

 As always, 9s and 10s are promoters, 7s and 8s and passives, and 6 and below counts as a detractor.

-Two years ago our internal NPS wasn’t looking too healthy.
+Our internal NPS wasn’t looking too healthy two years ago.
 We had numerous detractors and there was a genuine concern that a number of issues were affecting people’s happiness at Reddico.

 That’s one of the reasons why the manifesto was created in the first place.
 We had materialistic benefits for the team to enjoy, but that wasn’t enough to create the amazing culture we wanted.

 With all the changes over the last 12 months, we’ve finally achieved what we set out to do – acted on that feedback, handed responsibility to the team, and created a culture of trust and freedom.